Screen Printing

-Screen printing is a manufacturing process to transfer text, images, or text images both printing into a t-shirt or other piece of clothing.
+Screen printing is a manufacturing process to transfer text, images, or text images onto a t-shirt or other piece of clothing.
 It required a stencil to create a fine mesh screen.
-By using a squeegee the ink is applied on the fabric.
+By using a squeegee, the ink is applied to the fabric.
 At first, the ink will go through the openings of the stencil and make the desired design on the fabric.
-Screen printing is vastly popular for creating the custom design t-shirt and other garments.
+Screen printing is vastly popular for creating custom design t-shirts and other garments.
 It can do brighter prints even on darker materials.
-Here I present Types of Screen Printing and Its Use.
+Here, I present Different Types of Screen Printing Techniques on Fabric.

 Screen printing, also known as silk screening or serigraphy, is a versatile printing technique used to transfer ink onto various materials such as fabric, paper, metal, plastic, and glass.
 There are different types of screen printing methods based on the specific requirements and desired outcomes.